 And, as a mother you can suffer financially and emotionally; not going to work so you can look after a sick child, or even dealing with the pain of your child dying.”

-“We advocate to improve the situation for girls and women, and give them better access to toilets with washing facilities and clean water.
+“We advocate for girls and women, and give them better access to toilets with washing facilities and clean water.

-Can you tell me more about the work you do, at the World Toilet Organisation (WTO)?
+Can you tell me more about some of the other work you do, at the World Toilet Organisation (WTO)?

-“First, it was all about toilets.
-Working initially in South East Asia, then India and China – where we teach organisations who benefit from government funded schemes, how to construct them.
+Working initially in South East Asia, now India and China – we teach organisations who benefit from government funded schemes, how to construct toilets.

-Then we realised we needed to do more, and that building toilets was just the tip of the iceberg.
+But building toilets is just the tip of the iceberg.

-We needed to go deeper into the issue; waste management, sanitation at schools, menstrual hygiene, education, and more training.
+We need to go deeper into the problem; waste management, sanitation at schools, menstrual hygiene, education, and more training.

-WTO is about advocacy, and collaborating with others to create consortiums to work on all of these issues.”
+The World Toilet Organisation is about collaborating with other stakeholders like governments, policy makers, academia and corporates, to create consortiums to work on all of these issues.”

 Over a third of the world’s population is without access to toilets, and billions more without sewage treatment?
-Do you think there is a lack of awareness about the suffering this causes to people around the world?
+Do you think there is a lack of awareness about this, around the world?

-“Everyone talks about water as an issue but no one is interested in sanitation, because the solutions require a local approach.
+“Everyone talks about water as an issue but no-one is interested in sanitation – it’s a taboo subject.

-“When people use the toilets, people wash their hands.
-And ultimately people’s hygiene and health improves.
-Through our campaigns, we were able to raise awareness of this.”
+Through our campaigns, we were able to raise awareness of this.

 “Chinese schools have some of the best computer labs in the world, yet pupils poo in a hole in the ground.”

-The WTO works with Reckitt Benckiser, an international FMCG company, which helps fund the World Toilet College.
+The World Toilet Organisation works with Reckitt Benckiser, an international FMCG company.
 Brands often get accused of purpose-washing when getting involved in these type of initiatives – how do you feel about this?

 “It’s also about how ethical we are – if we were not ethical then we would take any money offered to us.”